-Wash Green Coffee Beans Before Roasting?
-The Truth Revealed!
+Should You Wash Green Coffee Beans Before Roasting?

 You should wash green coffee beans before roasting.
-Washing the beans removes the outer shell and any debris that may be on the beans.
+Washing the coffee cherries removes the outer shell and any debris that may be on the beans.
 It is important to remove the outer shell because it can cause bitterness in the coffee.

-Some believe that washing removes essential oils and flavor compounds that contribute to the final taste of the coffee.
-Others argue that washing helps to remove dirt and debris that could negatively impact the quality of the roast.
+Washing removes essential oils and flavor compounds that contribute to the final taste of the coffee.

 People wash coffee beans before they are roasted in order to remove any dirt or debris that may be clinging to them.
 In addition, washing also helps to remove some of the natural sugars present on the surface of the beans.